New York City, NY

 The bridge had people on top and below, me below.
 Winds sooo strong as we crossed Verrazano Bridge my left leg hit my right and my whole body was pushed to the right as I ran even with the advice to stay near the median of the bridge.
 This continued to happen various times throughout the race and is likely why my ankle hurt the next day.

 Entering Brooklyn was great even though we were there forever.
 The whole street was lined with cheering locals, friends/family and fans, bands/church choirs, motivational signs, runners, and just pure energy between all 6 lanes of the road!
 It felt like I was in the perfect parade, the parade of marathoners/of runners…the coolest feeling.
 Brooklyn is also where I tossed more clothes for the volunteers to pick up.
-For the first few miles I really just lost track of what I was doing and what was around me as I relished the energy and fought my first mental battle of not want to run.
-It was quickly resolved and I began to focus on the race…taking in the sign and cheers GO T GO…that was until the wind ripped the tape off…Then there I was alone running like normal, not feeling competitive with soo many people running everywhere but at a good pace while looking for maybe some friends along the course…of which I never found them but they were there.
+For the first few miles I really just lost track of what I was doing and what was around me as I relished the energy and fought my first mental battle of not wanting to run.
+It was quickly resolved and I began to focus on the race…taking in the signs and cheers…¨GO T GO¨…that was until the wind ripped the tape off my shirt…Then there I was alone running like normal, not feeling competitive with soo many people running everywhere but at a good pace while looking for maybe some friends along the course…of which I never found them but they were out there mixed in the masses.

-Entering Queens I think was my favorite probably because someone said ¨Welcome to Queens¨as I entered…it brought a smile to my face.
-The bridges here eh not so much a fan (5 bridges in whole race, 2 in Queens entering and leaving..brr).
-Although the Queensboro did/does have the most surprising and spectacular views of the city.
-The Bronx was also short, about a mile and had very winding streets, it was my first time stepping foot there, and the city center we ran through was pure greatness, not as wide of streets, tree lined, filled, I mean filled with people as we trudged up a hill (obviously speedily :P).
+My favorite part was entering Queens because someone said ¨Welcome to Queens¨ in a great New York accent as came off the bridge and entered…it sure brought a smile to my face.
+The bridges here, eh, not so much a fan (5 bridges along the whole race, 2 in Queens entering and leaving..brr).
+Although I´ll admit the Queensboro did/does have the most surprising and spectacular views of the city.
+The Bronx was also short, about a mile and had very winding streets, it was my first time stepping foot there, and the city center we ran through was pure greatness, not as wide of streets, tree lined and just filled, and I mean filled with people as we trudged up a hill (obviously speedily :P).
 Although I hated the winding streets when we got there, it was fun taking the corners.
 From there another bridge back into Manhattan.

-Ah Manhattan, the final stretch…again looking for friends with no avail…coming off this bridge was really cool a nice U-turn and again filled with people cheering for some name or country passing…eventually it was annoying when the same Daniel or Sweden was cheered for for miles…ha ha.
-Saw some Guatemala runners and got excited (I was headed there after NYC) again as I passed them..he he.
+Ah Manhattan, the final stretch…again looking for friends with no avail…coming off this bridge was really cool a nice U-turn and again filled with people cheering for some name or country passing…eventually it was annoying when the same Daniel or Sweden was cheered for for miles though…ha ha.
+I saw some Guatemalan runners and got excited (I was headed there after NYC) again as I passed them…he he.

 I can not tell you how excited I was to see Central Park, meaning I was close and again making the race really feel ALL AMERICAN!
-Emotions were wild but focused on the goal.
-We ran along the park for what seemed forever because I thought we were to enter it, eventually we did and the rolling hills hit filled with cheers as I just tried to maintain and avoid cramping.
+Emotions were wild yet still focused on the goal.
+We ran along the park for what seemed forever because I thought we were to enter it which we eventually did and then the rolling hills hit filled with cheers as I just tried to maintain and avoid cramping.
 The last part we exited the park for a solid 2-3 blocks filled to the brim with cheers and then the final stretch POR FIN!

 ****First off I would like to thank all those who housed me on the journey, all those that cheered for me both near and far, all those friends in NY and BOS who I was able to see (it really means a lot), to Emile and gang who put up with my marathon needs and for the yummy food, to my Nike family for the support, those therapists who got me to the start, and all the support over the years in my road racing habit.
 You are all crucial anchors for my success!